 - BPA-free plastic dispenser bottle

-- Retrieve a mixing bowl and a whisk.
+- Grab a medium or large mixing bowl and a whisk.

 - Mix together the coconut milk, coconut oil and castile soap.